-A small group of countries account for most exports of fossil fuels, in particular oil on which this paper focuses.
-Another main group of countries, which includes most of the OECD, are fuel importers with only limited own oil production.
-The latter group of countries has already established, or may soon be expected to establish, policies for limiting the carbon emissions resulting from their fossil fuel consumption.
+1 Department of Agricultural and Resource Economics, University of California, Berkeley, CA 94720, USA tion.
+Countries in the latter group have already established, or may soon establish, policies for limiting the carbon emissions resulting from their fossil fuel consumption.
 The global consumption of fossil fuels increases stocks of greenhouse gasses (GHGs), likely altering the climate.
-Climate policy might serve as a coordination device, enabling a stragetic bloc of importers to affect the price of fossil fuels, while also controlling carbon emissions.
-In a game involving strategic importers and exporters, the equilibrium policy levels depend on the choice of instrument, e.g. a trade tax The equilibrium may also be sensitive to the presence of nonstrategic (passive) or quota. countries with fixed trade policies.
-These nonstrategic countries are "innocent bystanders" in the game among the strategic countries, but their presence alters the equilibrium to the game.
+Climate policy might serve as a coordination device, enabling a strategic bloc of importers to affect the price of fossil fuels, while also controlling carbon emissions.
+In a game involving strategic importers and exporters, the equilibrium policy levels depend on the choice of instrument, e.g. a trade tax or quota.
+The equilibrium may also be sensitive to the presence of nonstrategic (passive) countries with fixed trade policies.1 These nonstrategic countries are "innocent bystanders" in the game among the strategic countries, but their presence alters the equilibrium to the game.
 The strategic exporter in our setting represents OPEC, and the strategic importer represents a subset of developed countries that might at some point in the future agree on a unified climate policy.
 That policy would likely involve trade measures, and would therefore affect both terms of trade and climate-related outcomes.
 The nonstrategic "innocent bystander" represents the poorer countries.
 We have two research questions: How does the presence of these countries affect the equilibrium outcomes in the games involving the strategic importer and exporter, under various combinations of policy instruments?
 How do the equilibria in the different games affect the welfare of the poorer countries?